 Caffeine from coffee offers a stimulant to help with focus for better concentration.
 Yet, it can dehydrate if not replaced by drinking the same amount of water.

 Since the brain is mostly water, even a slight drop can hamper how we think.
-How to improve concentration is by aiming for six to eight cups of water a day.
+How to improve it is by aiming for six to eight cups of water a day.
 The water we lose through normal body functions need to be replaced in order to stay thoroughly hydrated for optimal brain functioning.